citrix/xenserver-sdk/docs/index.md

 The code samples in the next chapter provide some concrete instances of API coding in a variety of client languages.

-The [XenServer API Reference reference](http://support.citrix.com/article/CTX134590) document provides a more detailed description of the API semantics as well as describing the format of XML/RPC messages on the wire.
+The [XenServer API Reference](http://support.citrix.com/article/CTX134590) document provides a more detailed description of the API semantics as well as describing the format of XML/RPC messages on the wire.

 There are a few scripts that use the API in the XenServer Host dom0 itself.
-For example, "/opt/xensource/libexec/shutdown" is a python program that cleanly shuts VMs down.
+For example, `/opt/xensource/libexec/shutdown` is a python program that cleanly shuts VMs down.
 This script is invoked when the host itself is shut down.

 # Using the API